chaymabghozzi/chaymabghozzi/README.md

  ## Welcome to my Github Profile! 😄

-<p align="center"> I'm a software engineering student at the Higher Institute of Computer Science | ISI Ariana
+<p align="center"> Currently, I am a software engineer specializing in software development engineering 💻, graduated from  the Higher Institute of Computer Science | ISI Ariana 👩‍🎓.
+I am passionate about innovation 💡 and new technologies 🚀 and have a particular interest in stimulating challenges.
+I constantly strive to improve my skills 📈 and enrich my experience in this constantly evolving field 🎯.

 ## 🛠️ My Skills

 ###  Programming languages